 Your home’s HVAC system (heating, ventilation, and air conditioning) is responsible for moving air to keep your living climate comfortable.
 Regular HVAC system maintenance can help extend lifespan and alert you to even bigger, more costly issues.
 Without regularly scheduled HVAC inspections, your system could become less efficient or break down altogether.
 Prolonged HVAC system failure does more than leave your house too hot or too cold.
-It can also cause moisture and mold to develop, which may contribute to health problems related to poor air quality.
+It can cause moisture and mold to develop, contributing to health problems related to poor air quality.

 If you’ve ever wondered how much an HVAC inspection costs, this guide has all the necessary information.